fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 Kmeans Clustering was carried out on a number of possible clusters (ranging from 1-10) to determine which n_clusters would allow for the inertia to flatten.
 The elbow curve showed that n_clusters = 3 would be a good number to retrain the data.
 However this also failed to identify (distinguishable) clusters within the dataset.

-(3) Hyperparameter tuning using Initialization (KMeans++ and Random) Hyperparameter tuning was attempted using initialization and this analysis retured inertia values that can identify "zero" clusters.
+(3) Hyperparameter tuning using Initialization (KMeans++ and Random) Hyperparameter tuning was attempted using initialization and this analysis retured the value of inertia that was only able to identify "zero" clusters.

 (4) Hierarchial Clustering

 ![HC](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/HClustering.png)

-Finally, the dataset was fed through the Hierarchial clustering model to confirm that this dataset infact was clearly indistinguishable to predict presence or absense of myopia in children.
+Finally, the dataset was fed through the Hierarchial clustering model to confirm that this dataset infact was clearly indistinguishable as from all the above approaches and that it can't predict presence or absense of myopia in children definitively

 ## Discussion and Conclusions -